midhun-craj/Currency-Converter-API-Integration/API_DOCS.md

 ```

 ## **🧪 Testing the API**
-1. Use Postman or cURL to send GET/POST requests.
+1. Use Postman or URL to send GET/POST requests.
 2. Run integration tests using
 ```sh
 mvn test